T-368/URT Military Transmitter

 Reinstall the back cover making sure that the interlock is mating properly.

 Low Voltage Power Up - With the T-368 connected to 115vac, switch on just the FILAMENT POWER breaker.
 The green pilot lamp should illuminate.
 You are now applying low voltages to all tube heaters along with the screen and plate voltages to the Speech Amp and the low voltage rectifiers.
 If you turn on the Exciter Plate Voltage switch, you can measure the output of the Exciter from the front panel of the T-368.
 You can check the output of the Exciter at various frequencies to see if it needs alignment.
 All alignment adjustments of the Exciter are performed with just the low voltage on.
 Alignment requires a spline wrench to adjust the slug carriers, similar to the R-390A slug alignment.
 The procedure is covered in the manual.
 You can adjust the filament voltage to the 4-400 tube.
 If everything looks okay, you're ready for +HV.

-connector on the left side of the transmitter.
-Be sure the dummy load is
+the Antenna connector on the left side of the transmitter.
+Be sure the

-rated for at least 1KW.
-Even though the carrier level power will be
+dummy load is rated for at least 1KW.
+Even though the carrier level

-around 400 watts any audio modulation will increase the peak-to-peak
+power will be around 400 watts any audio modulation will increase the

 With the T-3 connected to a 115VAC source, switch on the Filament breaker switch.
 The green pilot lamp should light up and the blowers should start up.
 Let the transmitter run on the filaments for a few minutes.
 Adjust the Filament control so the FIL VOLTAGE meter reads one division over 5.0vac.
 The EXCITATION meter has a three position switch to select various measurements.
 The SERVICE switch selects the mode of operation.
 Select AM.